abkunal/100-days-of-code/log.md

 ## Day 33 - July 6, 2017

 **Today's Progress:** Started working on a simple chat app using sockets.

+## Day 34 - July 7, 2017

+**Today's Progress:** Worked on the chat app using socket.io

+**Link to work:** It's live, but I will make some improvements! https://kunal-chat-app.herokuapp.com
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)